poke1024/unity-vg-demo/README.md

 A simple wrapper around Unity's new experimental Vector API, letting you draw as if you were inside a HTML5 canvas.
+Demonstrates basic fills, strokes and fill rules.

 For example: